KerimOmarov/data_science_projects/README.md

   </tr>
   <tr>
   <td><a href="https://github.com/KerimOmarov/yandex_practicum_projects/tree/main/13.%20cv_age_prediction">CV Age Prediction</a></td>
-    <td>Build a machine learning model that determines the approximate age of a person from a photo.
-There is a set of photos of people with an indication of their age.</td>
+    <td> Using a set of photos of people with an indication of their age, built a machine learning model that determines the approximate age of a person on a photo.</td>
     <td>Pandas, Numpy, Matplotlib, Seaborn, TensorFlow, Keras, Adam</td>
   </tr>
   <tr>
   <td><a href="https://github.com/KerimOmarov/yandex_practicum_projects/tree/main/14.%20final_project">Final Projects</a></td>
-    <td>In order to optimize production costs, the steelworks of So Hardening Steel Ltd. decided to reduce the electricity consumption during the steel processing phase.
-You will have to build a model that predicts the temperature of the steel.</td>
+    <td>Built a model that predicts the temperature of the steel to optimize production costs and to reduce the electricity consumption during the steel processing.</td>
     <td>Pandas, Numpy, Matplotlib, Seaborn, Machine Learning, LightGBM, CatBoost, Voting Regressor, Stacking Regressor, Pipelines, GridSearchCV, XGBoost</td>
   </tr>
 </table>